 40 Name of the lot: UNIFICACION VILLALPANDO NORTE

 Title number: 229103

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 374.4603 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From March 09, 2007 through March 08, 2057
+Life of the concession: From March 09, 2007 through M arch 08, 2057

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 362

 Page: 102

 Number: 203

 Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
 Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
 See Note 2.
+Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3.
+There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 41 Name of the lot: UNIFICACION VILLALPANDO SUR

 Title number: 240917

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 318.1440 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From August 09, 2012, through I March 08, 2057
+Life of the concession: From August 09, 2012, through March 08, 2057

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 395

 Page: 69

 Number: 137

-Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2.nentBased on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3.ces, is in withThere are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 42 Name of the lot: LETY FRACCION 1

 Title number: 235633

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 32.3682 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From February 03, 2010 through February 02, 2060

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 380

 Page: 127

 Number: 253

 Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
 Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
 See Note 2.

 Proof of Assessment Works:

-There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, jistered at RPM.
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):